vetchium/vetchium/README.md

 vetchi $ # Seed some test data vetchi $ make seed  # tilt up should be running
 ```

+http://localhost:3000 contains the Employer site.
+Login with:
+domain: gryffindor.example
+username: hermione@gryffindor.example (or) admin@gryffindor.example
+password: NewPassword123$

+http://localhost:3001 contains the Hub site.
+Login with:
+user: hagrid@hub.example (or) minerva@hub.example
+password: NewPassword123$

+* Any Openings created on the Employer site should be available on the Hub site for Users to Find Opening and Apply
+* Any Applications made on Hub site should be available for the Employer to either Shortlist or Reject
+* Any shortlisted application will become a Candidacy which both the Employer and Hub User can use for further communication.
+The url for the candidacy will be in the mail at http://localhost:8025

 To connect to the port-forwarded Postgres using psql, get the connection details from the Kubernetes secret:
 ```